There's no shortage of things to do while hiding away! Click an activity for more details, links and photos:

 Mink Bay is connected to both Lake of the Woods and the Winnipeg River and has a similar variety of fish.
 We mostly catch Northern Pike, Muskie and Walleye but also regularly get Perch and Bass.
 We do not have a boat launch so fishing is either from canoe, kayak or the shore (just not(…)

 We have a wood-fired sauna that can seat up to 8 people.
-Wood for the sauna is included in your rental.
+There is a $10 fee that covers wood for the sauna rental.
 For a truly refreshing experience try alternating between sauna sessions and dips in the lake in the summer or rolls in the snow in the winter.

 We have a play-structure for your little ones to climb, slide and swing on.
 The structure is located in a shady meadow with lots of open space nearby to run, roll and play.
 We also have croquet and ladder-ball equipment available to use in the space.
 Children using the playground must be supervised by an(…)